Creating a Kubernetes cluster

 - AVAILABILITY ZONE - select the "nova" option,

 - SECURITY GROUP - security group that will be attached to each instance in the cluster.
 In the example below, a group that opens all ports has been selected, but you can create your own group before creating the cluster.
-However, remember that the lack of some open ports may result in the cluster being unreachable,
+However, remember that the lack of some open ports may result in the cluster or some of its features being unavailable.
+As part of the tests, we suggest opening all ports "1-65535" and then limiting it according to the given needs.

 After entering the configuration, press the "NEXT" button.